-In the use case, the discovery_server shows a high CPU consumption, and at the same time the probeDiscovery queue is growing and not being cleared of messages.
+In this use case, the discovery_server shows a high CPU consumption, and at the same time the probeDiscovery queue is growing and not being cleared of messages.
 In the hub logs you can see the hub disconnecting the discovery_server from the probeDiscovery queue:

 hub: Subscriber 'discovery_server' at 'IP/local port' attached to queue 'probeDiscovery' (subject:probe_discovery requested bulk:0, granted bulk:1, minimum bulk:0, wait:0, heartbeat: 2, reply timeout: 60), time used: 0 ms